requests-cache/requests-cache/docs/user_guide.md

 ```python
 >>> session = CachedSession('my_cache', backend='sqlite', timeout=30)
 ```

-See {py:mod}`.requests_cache.backends` for more backend-specific usage details, and see {ref}`advanced_usage:custom backends` for details on creating your own implementation.

 ### Testing Backends
 If you just want to quickly try out all of the available backends for comparison,